cogwizzle/Mocking_Bird/README.md

 # Mocking_Bird
-Create a library full of commonly mocked objects.
+Library full of commonly mocked objects for JavaScript